Code-Institute-Submissions/reaction-game/README.md

  contrasting color, show how to engage with the game.

  While playing, the player is able to see the score increase as well as the reactiontime between each "clicked" target.
-My intention is that the player is given instant feedback on their performance and motivate interaction with the game.
+My intention is that the player is given instant feedback on their performance and to motivate interaction with the game.

- The game ends after x time and a pop up box display the final score with an option to resume the game or return to the home page.
+ The game ends after 60 seconds time and a pop up box display the final score with an option to resume the game or return to the home page.

 ***Player 1***
  > I am a new player and I want to spend some short offtime while playing a fun game to test my performance in some way.
 I want to have some